-It doesn't matter where we are, or what we are doing, we are all collectively and individually representatives of Congebec.
+It doesn't matter where we are, or what we are doing, we are all collectively and individually representatives of $\underline{CONGEBEC}$.
 The way we interact with others defines us as a business.
-We all have a role to play in maintaining and enhancing our brand image as one of the leading cold storage companies in Canada.
-We want other companies and future clients to want to do business with us and that the most talented people want to join us as Employees!
+We all have a role to play in maintaining and enhancing our brand image as one of the leading multi-temperature storage and logistics services companies in Canada.
+We want other companies and future clients to want to do business with us, and for the most talented people to want to join us as $\underline{EMPLOYEES}!$